Lead Kindly Light

 The young Gammon’s mother wrote the governor “It would be the greatest favor to the family of Von Gammon if your influence could prevent his death being used as an argument detrimental to the athletic cause and its achievement at the University [of Georgia]. … Grant me the right to request that my boy’s death should not be used to defeat the most cherished object of his life.”
 The Georgia governor vetoed the bill.

-Henry Hardin “Zipp” Newman was a sports writer, organizer, humanitarian, and a southern historian.
+Henry Hardin “Zipp” Newman was a sports writer, organizer, humanitarian, and a Southern historian.
 He understood people and could write about “the whole picture” of human activity.
 He was indeed a leader of long-standing and we should remember his birthday this coming week.

 When the MMQBC memoriam opened its document of remembrance with the phrase identifying Zipp as a “leading light,” I cannot help but think of John Henry Cardinal Newman.
 I have had many conversations this past year with Zipp’s daughter, Frances Newman “Bee” Morris of Mountain Brook.
-She said that her father many times suggested that they were related to the 19th century English churchman, poet and scholar.
+She said that her father many times suggested that they were related to the nineteenth century English churchman, poet, and scholar.
 Not knowing the extent of her genealogy, “Bee” thinks that maybe there is a relationship.
 It seems appropriate.

 Frances Newman Morris Collection of “Zipp” Newman memorabilia

 The Impact of Southern Football, MB Publishing, Montgomery, Alabama, 1969

 HH Zipp Newman photo image courtesy of Frances Newman Morris Collection (attachment)